Bruce Anderson (American football): Business career

 After his retirement from the league, Anderson became a stockbroker on Wall Street after a fan introduced him to a firm in 1967.
 He became a real estate investor in the 1970s in Southern California.
 In January 1983, Anderson and REI executive Jerry Horn purchased a controlling stake in the Seattle Sounders of the North American Soccer League.
 During his short tenure as co-owner and team president, Anderson fired head coach Alan Hinton and implemented a new logo and colors for the team, which were poorly received by fans.
 Anderson resigned as president in July and sold his shares a month later amid accusations of unpaid player wages.
 The team folded in September.

 Anderson, a member of the Coquille Tribe, was the chairman of the Coquille Economic Development Corporation in the 1990s and worked to build housing with financial assistance from the U.S. Department of Housing and Urban Development (HUD).
-An audit from HUD determined that he spent $800,000 from a federal grant earmarked for low-income tribal housing on his own house, a casino, and personal projects.
+An audit from HUD determined that he spent $800,000 from a larger federal grant earmarked for low-income tribal housing on his own properties, a factory, and construction debts on a casino.
 Anderson was fired from his position with the Coquille Tribe in 1996 and continued his private real estate development ventures in the Pacific Northwest amid ongoing federal investigations.
 He was indicted by a federal grand jury in 1999 for improper disposal of asbestos used in an old factory that was converted into the Coquille Tribe's casino in Coos Bay, Oregon.
+Anderson was acquitted by another federal grand jury the following year.